≡ Menu

 Origin of the Chinese Shar-Pei.

-Now we here at IndulgeYourPet aren’t so sure about that but one thing that is certain is that they do date back to at least the 13th century where they are depicted in a variety of different art forms dating back to this period.
+Now we here at IndulgeYourPet aren’t so sure about that, but one certain thing is that they date back to at least the 13th century when they are depicted in various art forms dating back to this period.

 The problem is…

-That much of the “historical” records of the breed were lost when China transitioned from a monarchy ruled by its emperors to a communistic regime in 1949.
+Much of the “historical” records of the breed were lost when China transitioned from a monarchy ruled by its emperors to a communist regime in 1949.
 That said, what is known is that at this time, the Shar Pei was a working dog owned and cherished by many of the peasant farmers working in the fields.

-1991 when the American Kennel Club finally decided to recognized the Shar-Pei dog and the Breed Standard arrived upon by the Federation Cynologique Internationale.
+It wasn’t until 1991 when the American Kennel Club finally decided to recognize the Shar-Pei dog and the Breed Standard arrived upon by the Federation Cynologique Internationale.

 The Shar-Pei puppies…

-So… if you are looking for a fluffy family pet then please do look elsewhere.
-The Shar is suitable only for those who know what they are getting in to and are OK with only have “one pet” household.
+So… if you are looking for a fluffy family pet, please look elsewhere.
+The Shar is suitable only for those who know what they are getting into and are OK with only having a “one pet” household.

 Ironically…

-Despite the fact that this magnificent animal has been “roaming” the earth since perhaps 300 BC, the breed nearly became extinct back in the early 1970’s when the Chinese Shar-Pei was considered one of the top three rarest breeds on the planet.
+Although this magnificent animal has been “roaming” the earth since perhaps 300 BC, the breed nearly became extinct in the early 1970s when the Chinese Shar-Pei was considered one of the world’s top three rarest breeds.

 Because of this split in the family…